 One might call this dog training, but it also rewires a dog’s brain and establishes a sense of hierarchy, doesn’t it?

-In the same fashion, if you are praising someone or punishing someone, you call yourself superior and signal to the other person that he is inferior.
+In the same fashion, if you praise or punish someone, you call yourself superior and signal to the other person that he is inferior.

 So what should a person do?